gmftbyGMFTBY/EasyNLP/README.md

 ## Note

 1. The rerank performance of dual-bert-fusion is bad, the reason maybe that the context information is only for ground-truth, but the other negative samples lost their corresponding context, and during rerank procedure, we use the context of the ground-truth for all the candidates, which may pertubate the decison of the model.
+2. test the simcse for the only one conversation context utterance, q-q matching (context similarity)

 ## How to Use